BACKEND, can be read and

 Send request to different origin servers based on the URL path.

 Send a copy of your traffic to a test origin before returning a response from production.

-Failover to a secondary backend
+Auto retry a secondary backend

 If primary backend fails, retry with a different backend without caching the failure or reducing cache efficiency.

-Custom condition for triggering WAF
+Custom conditions for triggering WAF